truedawrin/Cybersecurity.portfolio/tryhackme.prog/Cyber Security 101/search-skills.md

 **Date Completed:** [August 2026]

 ## Overview
-This room showed me examples of popular websites and services to gather information both offensive and defensive.
+This room showed me examples of popular websites and services to gather information both offensively and defensively.

 ## Tools Used
 - Shodan (TryScanMe)